iojw/socialscan/README.md

 Other similar tools check username availability by requesting the profile page of the username in question and based on information like the HTTP status code or error text on the requested page, determine whether a username is already taken.
 This is a naive approach that fails in the following cases:

-- Reserved keywords: Most platforms have a set of keywords that they don't allow to be used in usernames (admin, home, etc.)
+- Reserved keywords: Most platforms have a set of keywords that they don't allow to be used in usernames
-(A simple test: try checking reserved words like 'admin' or 'home' and see if other services mark them as available.)
+(A simple test: try checking reserved words like 'admin' or 'home' or 'root' and see if other services mark them as available.)

 - Deleted/banned accounts: Deleted/banned account usernames tend to be unavailable even though the profile pages might not exist

-Therefore, these tools are not always be accurate.
-The method of checking used also cannot be extended to include email addresses.
+Therefore, these tools tend to come up with false positives and negatives.
+This method of checking also cannot be extended to email addresses.

-socialscan provides an implementation that solves these problems, adding support for email addresses as well.
+socialscan's implementation solves these problems, while also adding support for email addresses.

 ## Features

-1. **100% accuracy**: Rather than scanning profile pages, socialscan queries the registration servers of the platforms, retrieving the appropriate CSFR tokens, headers, and cookies.
+1. **100% accuracy**: Rather than scanning profile pages, socialscan queries the registration servers of the platforms directly, retrieving the appropriate CSFR tokens, headers, and cookies.
 This eliminates all false positives/negatives, ensuring that all results are accurate.

 2. **Speed**: socialscan uses [asyncio](https://docs.python.org/3/library/asyncio.html) along with [aiohttp](https://aiohttp.readthedocs.io/en/stable/) to conduct all queries concurrently, resulting in very quick searching even with bulk queries